swiss-seismological-service/scrtdd/README.md

 The multi-event relocation consists of two steps: selecting the candidate origins and using `scrtdd` to relocate those.
 For the former task an utility `sclistorg` might come in handy.
 For the latter we need to configure a `scrtdd` profile where the relocation options are stored and then run the command line option `--reloc-catalog`.
 That's it.

 The output will be another catalog containing the relocated origins.
 The configuration is an easy task since the default options should already provide sensible solutions.
-The input origins might come from differnt sources: a SeisComP database (local or remote), a xml file, or a `scrtdd` specific format (station.csv,event.csv,phase.csv triplet, explained later).
+The input origins might come from different sources: a SeisComP database (local or remote), a xml file, or a `scrtdd` specific format (station.csv,event.csv,phase.csv triplet, explained later).

 In multi-event mode there is no interaction neither with the running SeisComP modules nor with database (except for reading the inventory).
 It is a safe operation and allow for easy experimenting.
 The relocated events will be stored in plain text files, so that they can be analysed  externally to SeisComP, but they can also be stored back into the database.
 That is optional.